Amdahl's Law Calculator

 Am I devoting enough resources?
 It helps you predict whether you have an opportunity to economically improve the performance of the overall system by speeding up the correct portion of the task.

-Although it is most useful in the computation field to design faster programs, the insights offered by Amdahl's law are also valuable for someone trying to reduce manufacturing lead time or improve productivity and performance in a particular field.
+Although it is most useful in the computation field to design faster programs, the insights offered by Amdahl's law are also valuable for someone trying to reduce lead time or improve performance in a particular field.

 That said, there are caveats to Amdahl's law: